esech19/tvc-rocket-research-test-rig/README.md

-# tvc-rocket-research-test-rig
+# Thrust Vector Control Rocket Test Rig
-Test Rig Files
+All files related to the design, building, and testing of the test rig are located here.